Ada-Developers-Academy/core-unit-1/what-is-software-development/activity-intention-setting-our-careers.md

 ## Activity Instructions

 Follow the instructions about how and when to fill in the prompts below.
-Share in the text box whatever you feel comfortable sharing; we are expecting 1-5 sentences for each prompt.
+Share in the text box whatever you would feel comfortable sharing with an instructor.
+We are expecting 1-5 sentences for each prompt.
 Consider writing longer answers in your own notes!

 Write these for your future self.